Relaxed luxury. That’s our philosophy. See some answers to frequently asked questions to make your cruise experience ship shape!

 Television: Treasure of Galápagos provides a TV in the ship's library for playing DVDs only.
 There is no television service on the Amazon or Galápagos cruises.

-Email and Internet: On the Mekong and Ganges, complimentary Wi-Fi access is available in the Panorama Lounge.
+Email and Internet: On the Mekong, complimentary Wi-Fi access is available in the Panorama Lounge.
 The signal is not always reliable, as you will be cruising through remote areas.
 To access the ship's Wi-Fi Internet network, you will be given a PIN number at reception to use on your laptop, tablet, or mobile device.

 OVER THE BARREL